Wish2code/Bible-Forum/README.md

   - For both options, only the original user author of a post can update or delete it
 - [x] Users can add more characterics to their posts
   - Users can share and view web videos
-  - Users can set flags such as "Question" or "Opinion" while creating a post
+  - Users can set flags such as "Match Discussion" or "Transfer News" while creating a post
   - Users can filter posts by flags on the home feed
   - Users can upload images directly from their local machine as an image file
 - [x] Web app displays a loading animation whenever data is being fetched